equalitie/Caislean/doc/role-doc/nginx.md

 accessed with the corresponding host name.
-A folder `/etc/nginx/include/<name>/` is also created for each entry, in which additional nginx configuration files can be placed (for example to enable TLS for the given hostname or to set up a PHP-enabled application in a specific subfolder).
+A folder `/etc/nginx/include/<name>/` is also created for each entry, in which additional nginx configuration files can be placed (for example to enable TLS for the given hostname or to set up a PHP-enabled application in a specific subfolder — some other Caisleán roles will put files there).

+The optional arrays `tls_ports` and `cleartext_ports` can be used for each host name to indicate which TCP ports will serve it, respectively for HTTPS and HTTP (cleartext) connections.
+If not specified, values of `nginx_tls_ports` and `nginx_cleartext_ports`, respectively, will be used (see above).

 A number of reverse proxies can be optionally configured for each host name by specifying the parameter `reverse_proxy`, inside which the mandatory parameter